aleph2c/miros/docs/_sources/recipes.rst.txt

 .. code-block:: python

+  from miros.hsm import spy_on
+  from miros.event import signals, return_status, Event

+  @spy_on
   def <your_state_method_name>(self, e):
     # if you state method doesn't know what to do it should return this
     status = return_status.UNHANDLED